-Slider DIF: Value 2 -> Slider partially open-> Water flow Slider STO: Value 3 -> Slider malfunction ▶ Drain This defines the end of the line.
-The drain does not influence the coloring; it is only used so that the model can be displayed in full.
-If an external program (e.g. VBA) should access the model, then the drain probably is needed for further calculations, and so has to be inserted.
-In Energy projects, the drain is used for representing consumers.
-These customers are considered for the calculation of the ALC interlockings (command groups) 'Consumer is undersupplied'. ▶ Transformer A transformer is a drain and a source at the same time.
+Transformer A transformer is a drain and a source at the same time.
 SO with a transformer the input color (input source) can be transformed to a new output color (transformer source color).
-The output connection is only active, if the transformer is switched active.
+The output line is only switched to active once the transformer has an active input line.
 However the output line does not get the color of the input line as with a switch, but instead the color of the transformer's own source.
-A source must therefore be defined for each transformer.
+So a source has to be defined for each transformer.
 A transformer cannot be switched active or inactive, it always is active.
-Reverse-feed-compatible transformer: To have a transformer capable of reverse feed, you must select, for Source for reverse feed , a different source than UNDEFINED [0] .
-This means that the transformer behaves the same in both directions - from the input to the output (forward) and also from the output to the input (backward).
-The only difference is that the Source for reverse feed property and not the Source property is used for further distribution of the source number .
+Note: If the Switch input/output property is active, the input and output of this element are reversed for the ALC.
+Reverse-feed-compatible transformer: To have a transformer capable of reverse feed, you must select, for Source for reverse feed , a different source than UNDEFINED [0].
+This means that the transformer behaves the same for both directions - from the input to the output (forward) and also from the output to the input (backward).
+The only difference is that the Source for reverse feed property and not the Source property is used for further distribution of the source number.
 Note: Defective network statuses or missing configurations, such as a feed from the input and output at the same time or a short circuit from input and output are not specially colored.
 This means that the transformer capable of taking a reverse feed behaves like two transformers switched to run antiparallel that are not capable of taking a reverse feed.
 Disconnector A disconnector generally behaves like a switch.
 Nevertheless, a disconnector may not be connected in the topological model.
 A status (on, off, intermediate position, malfunction) is determined via its main variable.
+Note: If the Switch input/output property is active, the input and output of this element are reversed for the ALC.